 The sheriff recounted stories about how peasants broke the law by concealing their children when he and his deputies made the rounds, denying them poll taxes based on household counts.
 The chamber sounded with approval several times.

-Lorana tapped her fingers on her armchairs.
+Lorana drummed her fingers on her armchairs.
 “I do not believe Commoners are to blame for these poor showings, but neither will I dismiss what you say, not without further proof.
-You lot—you, you, and you”—she made a wave at the taxmen behind Rittman—“how much are a sheriff’s wages?”
+You lot—you, you, and you”—she made a sweeping gesture at the taxmen—“how much are a sheriff’s wages?”

 Men shifted uncomfortably.
 “Not enough!” one shouted from the back.

 “Most sheriffs who collect taxes receive wages twice above those of the same rank who don’t,” Hanor said drily.